Double-Crested Cormorant

 Geography

-Double-crested cormorants occur widely across North America, breeding locally along all coasts as well as extensively in Florida, in the center of the continent, and along the St. Lawrence Seaway, the Great Lakes and in Mexico, the Bahamas, Belize and Cuba.
+Double-crested cormorants occur widely across North America, breeding locally along all coasts as well as extensively in Florida, in the center of the continent, and along the St. Lawrence Seaway, the Great Lakes, and in Mexico, the Bahamas, Belize, and Cuba.
 Cormorants usually winter along the coast of the Pacific Ocean from Alaska to Mexico, and along the Atlantic and the Gulf coasts from Belize to North Carolina, as well as inland in ice-free areas along lakes and large rivers.
 They inhabit a range of marine and aquatic inland habitats.
 They need water for feeding and perches nearby, such as rocks, sandbars, trees, pilings, shipwrecks, wires, or docks where they can rest and dry out during the day.

 Habits and Lifestyle

 Double-crested cormorants are diurnal birds.
 They are very gregarious and can be found in large and small groups at the breeding grounds, and in winter, often feeding in large flocks.
 They breed in colonies and migrate in large groups.
-This species feeds during the day, diving for fish for 30–70 seconds, as deep as 1.5–7.5 m (4 ft 11 in–24 ft 7 in).
+This species feeds during the day, diving for fish for 30-70 seconds, as deep as 1.5-7.5 m (4 ft 11 in-24 ft 7 in).
 After diving, the birds stand with their wings outstretched for a long time for them to dry, as they are not waterproofed fully.
 Double-crested cormorants swim low down in the water, often just their head and neck showing, and dive from the water’s surface.
 Their feet are used to propel them along.
-They fly low over water, their bill tilted upward slightly, sometimes flying out from the colony in a long, single-file line.
+They fly low over the water, their bill tilted upward slightly, sometimes flying out from the colony in a long, single-file line.
 They use physical displays and calls to communicate with each other, using their limited range of calls for certain social situations, but usually being silent.

 Seasonal behavior